jfvilas/plugin-kwirth-backend/README.md

 # Backstage backend Kwirth plugin
-This Backstage plugin is the backend for several Backstage plugins that we have developed for integrating live streaming Kubernetes information (whatever be its type) into Backstage by using Kwirth plugins.
-It's important to understand that **Kwirth provides different kinds of information** (log, metrics, events, operations...), and due to this way of working, the whole set of Backstage Kwirth plugins are comprised by:
+This Backstage plugin is the backend for several Backstage plugins that we have developed for integrating live streaming Kubernetes observability data (whatever be its type) into Backstage by using Kwirth plugins.
+It's important to understand that **Kwirth provides different kinds of information** (log, metrics, events, alerts, operations...), and due to this way of working, the whole set of Backstage Kwirth plugins are comprised by:

   - One only backend plugin (**this one**).
   - Several frontend plugins, each one including its own feature set.
 Typically, there should exist one Backstage Kwirth frontend plugin for each Kwirth supported channel (please refer to information on Kwirth channels here [Kwirth Channels](https://jfvilas.github.io/kwirth/#/channels)).
+   One common plugin, containing common artifactos to use by frontend plugins and backend plugin.

 This [Backstage]((https://backstage.io)) backend plugin is primarily responsible for the following tasks: